manali-teke/My-Fitness-Tracker/Proj3/README.md

-Is the name of your project/software unique? |	Yes | Is your project/software name free from trademark violations? |	Yes | Is your software available as a package that can be deployed without building it? |	No |
+Is the name of your project/software unique? |	Yes | Is your project/software name free from trademark violations? |	Yes | Is your software available as a package that can be deployed without building it? |	No | Is your software available for free? |	Yes |
+Is your source code publicly available to download, either as a downloadable bundle or via access to a source code repository? |	Yes |
+Is your software hosted in an established, third-party repository like GitHub , BitBucket,LaunchPad or SourceForge ? |	Yes | Is your documentation clearly available on your website or within your software? |	Yes | Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use? |	Yes |
+If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software? |	Yes |